artbits/quickio/README.md

 //Saved successfully.
 The value of ID is not zero.
 System.out.println(book.id());
-//Save succeeded.
+//Saved successfully.
 Get the timestamp when saving.
 System.out.println(book.timestamp());
+//Java bean to json.
+System.out.println(book.toJson());

 //Update the stored data according to the ID. book.setPrice(50.10f);